-It is interesting that all the men's shoes were illustrated partly or integrally (see Figure 12.15), while the women's were all covered up by skirts.
+It is interesting that all the men's shoes were illustrated partly or integrally, while the women's were all covered up by skirts.
 The representative feature is common in Han Dynasty, but not prevailing after Jin Dynasty.
-It still revealed that the female image in the handscroll of Jin strongly influenced by Han.
+It still revealed that the female image in the hand scroll of Jin strongly influenced by Han, and the wearing style of shoes was covered by skirts.

 On the contrary, the men's shoes could be depicted so vivid that it almost likes a rendering of sketch.
-It also shows the great advance on the accessory illustration of scroll painting in Jin.
+It also shows the great advance on the accessory illustration of scroll painting in Jin, like later generations.